 Analyze the fatal error log to identify if the crash occurred in the compiled code.

-If the fatal error log indicates that the crash occurred in compiled code, then it is possible that you have encountered a compiler bug that has resulted in incorrect code generation.
+If the fatal error log indicates that the crash occurred in compiled code, then it is possible that you encountered a compiler bug that resulted in incorrect code generation.
 You can recognize a crash in compiled code if the type of the problematic frame is

 J (meaning a compiled Java frame).
 The following example shows such a crash.

 # An unexpected error has been detected by HotSpot Virtual Machine: # # SIGSEGV (0xb) at pc=0x0000002a99eb0c10, pid=6106, tid=278546 # # Java VM: Java HotSpot(TM) 64-Bit Server VM (1.6.0-beta-b51 mixed mode) # Problematic frame: # J org.foobar.Scanner.body()V # : Stack: [0x0000002aea560000,0x0000002aea660000), sp=0x0000002aea65ddf0, free space=1015k Native frames: (J=compiled Java code, j=interpreted, Vv=VM code, C=native code) J org.foobar.Scanner.body()V [error occurred during error reporting, step 120, id 0xb]

 Note:A complete thread stack is not available.
 The output line "error occurred during error reporting" means that a problem arose trying to get the stack trace (this might indicate stack corruption).

 It might be possible to temporarily work around the issue by switching the compiler or by excluding from compilation the method that provoked the crash.